ttransou/RASCAL/README.md

 This section defines how to add concept and metadata nodes in a way that is explainable, repeatable, and explicit about where human curation is required.

 **Explainable Processing Contract**
-Fro each ingested document, the system should produce a small processing trace:
+For each ingested document, the system should produce a small processing trace:
 - input document id/title
 - extracted concept candidates
 - emitted metadata nodes